 - El Burgaluva shared a creative, character-driven example that features photo characters and chat boxes for each scenario.
 Great demo, Leslie!

-The weekly challenges are ongoing opportunities to learn, share, and build your e-learning portfolios.
+The weekly e-learning challenges are ongoing opportunities to learn, share, and build your e-learning portfolios.
 You can jump into any or all of the previous challenges anytime you want.
-We’ll feature your work and provide feedback if you request it.
+I’ll update the recap posts to include your demos.